7 performance management tools and tactics

 Simply running performance reviews where you reiterate an employee’s performance over a given period won’t benefit anyone.
 You need performance management tools that focus on developing your people so they can be better.
-Where issues arise, it’s essential managers work with their people on effective interventions to correct future performance.
+Particularly where issues do arise, it’s essential managers work with their people on effective interventions to correct future performance.

 By moving to a more continuous approach to performance management, managers increase the likelihood that they catch issues early making intervention not only easier but more effective.
 Head to U for tips on what to do when one of your team’s underperforming.

 One of the biggest issues with traditional approaches to performance management is the huge amount of time that goes between formal discussions between a manager and employee.
 In this time, small challenges grow into reasons why people stop caring, become disgruntled and leave jobs.